tzd-sh/new-ec2/README.md

 Pre-Requisites:

-1. You should already have Vagrant installed in your environment
+1. You should already have Vagrant and Python installed in your environment

 2. You should already have vagrant-aws plugin and a dummy box installed as per https://github.com/mitchellh/vagrant-aws/blob/master/README.md
 ```